pushmix/wordpress-web-notifications/README.md

 This plugin provides integration with Pushmix service allowing effectively re-engaging website visitors with customized web notifications.
 You can activate opt in promt on selected pages to acquire subscribers audience.
 Once you have build subscribers audience you can start dispatching web push notifications directly from WordPress Dashboard.

 You will need Subscription ID to use it.
-The Subscription ID is free and can be obtained from (Pushmix)[https://www.pushmix.co.uk].
+The Subscription ID is free and can be obtained from [pushmix.co.uk](https://www.pushmix.co.uk).

 ## Features
 * push web notifications from WordPress Dashboard
 * choose pages and posts to display opt in prompt
 * audience segmentation via topic subscription
-* customised opt in prompt
+* customized opt in prompt
 * real time user interactions in Google Analytics
 * custom notification icon and badge
 * action buttons with icons